xfangsn/xfangsn.github.io/_pages/home.md

 ### Welcome!

 Fluid mechanics spans diverse fields of science and engineering.
-I like to think myself as a *fluids guy* aspiring to become a **computational scientist** who hopes to solve real-world problem via mathematical modeling and numerical scheme development.
+I like to think myself as a *fluids guy* who aspires to become a **computational scientist** and hopes to solve real-world problem via mathematical modeling and numerical scheme development.
-I have had the pleasure to work in diverse fields of fluid mechanics and numerical methods such as hypersonic flows, laminar & turbulent combustion, high order numerical methods, viscoelastic fluids.
+I have had the pleasure to work in diverse fields of fluid mechanics and numerical methods such as hypersonic flows, laminar & turbulent combustion, high order numerical methods, and viscoelastic fluids.
 Currently, I am investigating multiple fluid flow problems in earth and plantary sciences such as *firn densification due to melt percolation* as a part of the *University of Texas Institute for Geophysics Graduate Student fellowship* and *melt percolation during core formation in planetesimals* through *NASA Emerging World Grant* project.
 I am also collaborating with Eric Hiatt from Jacskon School of Geosciences to investigate the <a href="https://agu.confex.com/agu/fm20/webprogram/Paper712914.html" target="_blank">post-impact hydrothermal systems on early Mars</a>.